 A secondary function of the basement is to allow for a convenient way to bring utilities into the home while protecting them from the elements.
 With the water line generally coming into the basement below the frost line and the sewer discharge also exiting below frost, this should keep the in’s & out’s running smoothly.

-Outside of the mechanical and structural functions of a basement, come the benefits of having additional storage and living space.
+Outside of the mechanical and structural functions of a basement come the benefits of having additional storage and living space.
 Some of the greatest living spaces can be created below grade.

 What are the different types of foundations?

 Every basement needs to be protected.
 Plain and simple, you could have the fanciest most expensive basement built, but if it isn’t property protected with a waterproofing membrane, appropriate drainage around footing, and grading away from the foundation wall then problems will surely arise.
 Assuming you have these elements in place, then the wood basement has many advantages over concrete.
+Here are 5 points that may give a wood foundation the edge over concrete:

 Quicker to build: